 Filmmaker Kimi Takesue turns her camera on her resilient grandfather who has lived in Honolulu for nearly a century.
-As she captures the cadence of Grandpa Tom’s daily life he shares his story of immigration, love, love and endurance.
+As she captures the cadence of Grandpa Tom’s daily life he shares his story of immigration, love, loss, and endurance.

 Unexpectedly, he becomes intrigued by her stalled romantic screenplay and offers advice that is as shrewd as it is surprising.
 Shot over six years, this intimate meditation on family and absence expands the vernacular of the “home movie” to consider how history is accumulated in the everyday and how sparks of humor and creativity can animate an ordinary life.

 Cinematographer/Editor: Kimi Takesue